Cyberproof/codemate/docs/tutorial/block_component.md

 ## Validation

-Checks if the generated syntax structure is valid.
+Checks if the generated syntax structure is valid in Python 3.

 ```python
 from codemate import Block